SAGARA KeikoSAGARA Keiko

 - Sign Language Typology, Deaf education

-- Historical Changes in Japanese Sign Language and Taiwan Sign Language: Applying Historical-sociolinguistic Methods to Sign Language
+- Historical Semantic Change in Japanese Sign Language, Taiwan Sign Language and Korean Sign language

 - MPhil.
 University of Central Lancashire, Preston, UK, 2014